The menstrual cycle is an incredible feat of nature; innate wisdom that propels hormonal flux and enables the perpetuation of life.

 For many women, the monthly period brings excruciating pain.
 One study found an astounding 84.1% of women in their early 20s reported pain, just over half experience discomfort with every single period.
 This pain can be so severe that it can disturb daily life for 20% of women, as reported in the American Family Physician.

-With so many women experiencing pain on a monthly basis, we thought we’d give natural solutions to help women out there ease their pain.
+With so many women experiencing pain on a monthly basis, we thought we’d give some natural remedies for cramps to help women out there ease their pain.
 First, we’ll give natural pain relief treatments that women have found effective followed by a few things to avoid that can make menstrual pain worse.
 And for those who really want to understand their period pain in full, we offered an appendix just for that.

-- 1 Menstrual Pain: How To Find Natural Pain Relief
+- 1 Menstrual Pain: How To Find Natural Period Pain Relief

 - 2 Other Considerations to Stop Menstrual Pain in Its Tracks